 - 6.4 Despite the historic and natural assets of the plan area, there is little tourism development.
 However, the parish council are keen to support appropriate facilities to develop the tourism and leisure industry.
-The parish council, as part of their involvement in the Stockton and Darlington Railway Heritage Action Zone working group, particularly support tourism and leisure proposals linked to the railway to help realise its potential to become a major heritage attraction and visitor destination. - 6.5 Policy MSG17 therefore support proposals for tourism and leisure development, whilst balancing this against the need to protect and enhance the distinctive and valued environment, supporting the delivery of plan objective 3.
+The parish council, as part of their involvement in the Stockton and Darlington Railway Heritage Action Zone working group, particularly support tourism and leisure proposals linked to the railway to help realise its potential to become a major heritage attraction and visitor destination. - 6.5 Policy MSG13 therefore support proposals for tourism and leisure development, whilst balancing this against the need to protect and enhance the distinctive and valued environment, supporting the delivery of plan objective 3.

-Policy MSG17: Tourism and leisure
+Policy MSG13: Tourism and leisure

-The development of new visitor attractions and leisure facilities, including the expansion of existing tourism and leisure businesses, should be focused in the settlement boundaries of Middleton St George, Middleton One Row or Oak Tree.
+The development of new visitor attractions and leisure facilities, including the expansion of existing tourism and leisure businesses, should accord with Darlington Local Plan Policy E4 and should be focused in the development limits of Middleton St George and Middleton One Row.
 Such development will be supported where: